-- Difficulty: Mid-level coasteering, 5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): Mid-level coasteering, 5/10.
 In our case, it was bit trickier due to the wind and big waves.
 Good grip rocks, several points where you are going to be relying on your hands, but always with clear feet steps.
 The most dangerous part was due to detouring up and down to avoid the waves.
 Exit point all around with a concrete path in the middle of the peninsula.

 - Shortish.
 With calm sea doable in bit more than two hours.

 - Approx. map

 For those completely new, coasteering is the activity of exploring a rocky coastline by hiking, climbing, jumping, and swimming.
 In this case I took three friends to explore the peninsula next to Shek O. MTR to Shau Kei Wan, minibus to Shek O. Walk through the little maze that is Shek O village up till Back Beach area.
 From there start walking on the rocks East direction.
 The goal would be to keep as close to the shore as possible.
 Jumping into the water if necessary.

 Or climbing up a bit and going down back again.